eemilhaa/Autogis_final/README.md

 ![Workflow chart](img/workflow.png)

 ### Results:
-The tool displays the shortest route from the origin address to destination on an interactive map.
+The tool displays the shortest route from the origin address to the destination address on an interactive map.
 The map shows details about the origin, destination and the route.

 ### References:
 Here are some resources I found helful (somewhat arranged in the order of importance for me):